puzzle/ansible-training/content/labs/06.0/_index.en.md

 $ ansible-vault encrypt secret_vars2.yml
 ```

 Be sure to use `rekey` with `--new-vault-id`.
 By using `--vault-id`, ansible-vault would use the value from the vaultpasswordfile and not the one asked for by using `@prompt`.
 This could be quite misleading...
+You can check the same unexpected behaviour when trying to view an encrpyted file with providing a wrong password at cmdline.
+Giving a wrong password after `ansible-vault view secret_vars2.yml --vault-id @prompt` still results in showing the decrypted content of the file when ansible.cfg points to the correct vaultpasswordfile.

 ```bash
 $ ansible-vault rekey secret_vars2.yml --new-vault-id @prompt